serge-sans-paille/pythran-stories/content/2018-11-28-prototype-to-fast-c++.rst

         return outSig

 Now we can run the process function on an audio file.
-For simplicity I'm using a .wav file: Scipy has a very simple interface for reading or writing a .wav file.
+For simplicity I'm using a ``.wav`` file: Scipy has a very simple interface for reading or writing a ``.wav`` file.
 Note that our process function expects a 1D input array.
-If you open a stereo .wav file, the array returned by wavfile.read will be 2D.
+If you open a stereo ``.wav`` file, the array returned by wavfile.read will be 2D.
 In case this happens I'm only keeping the left channel.
-You can copy paste the following code into a main.py function:
+You can copy paste the following code into a ``main.py`` file:

 .. code-block:: python